1edv/evolution/manuscript_code/model/README.md

   <li> <h3>results_summary</h3>
     <ul>
       <li> This notebook reproduces the prediction performance scatterplots and contains the prediction tables for each model including the benchmarking models.
-      <li> The notebook here reproduces every plot in the directory.
+      <li> The notebook in there reproduces every plot in the directory.
       <li> A copy of the code in this notebook is run when the 'Reproducible Run' button is pressed on CodeOcean.
 This is because CodeOcean is slow to run - all the other notebooks are fully functional and can be run on the Google Cloud VM shared with the project ( or on any other machine that hosts all the code here).
     </ul>